anmolchawla/Data-Visualizations---Interactive-and-Animated-Transitions-for-Rural-Population-Data/ASSIGNMENT.md

 # INF 554 Assignment 8

 ## Description
 Use the countries of Assignment 1.
 Load the data in JSON format and implement a D3 bar chart complete with axes, axes labels, tick marks, tick mark labels, legend, and title.
-Implement smooth transitions based on user input.
-User should be able to interact with the data in two ways - filter and reorder (and any combination of user choices should work):

-* Filter - e.g. show all data, show the top 5, show the bottom 5, etc.
-* Reorder - e.g. sort alphabetically, sort by value in ascending order, sort by value in descending order, etc.
+Implement smooth transitions based on user input to filter (show all data, show the top 5, show the bottom 5) and reorder (sort alphabetically (default), sort by value in ascending order, sort by value in descending order) the data.

-There should be at least three options in each of the above categories.
-As the chart transitions, do not forget to update the axes, buttons, chart title, etc. as needed.

 Demonstrate good development practices in README.md (explain set-up & deployment).
 Publish on your USC SCF account ([see instructions below](#usc-scf-publishing-instructions)) and add a link to the **published** `a8.html` in `README.md`.
 All files, including `a8.html` should be stored in the repository.
 Describe the data and cite your source in `a8.html`.

-__GIT good practice__

-To demonstrate good practice of GIT, do **not** commit your files to GIT after you are done with the whole assignment.
-Use incremental commits i.e. commit in a small chunk of work.
-For example, start with a simple bar chart and then commit, work on adding one transition and then commit, add more transitions and then commit, etc.
+Use incremental commits to make some changes and commit snapshots of those changes into your repository each time the project reaches a state you want to record; e.g., setting-up d3, setting-up margin conventions, loading the data and so on.
+A good practice is to commit consistent changes that can be easily described with words and that have been tested.

 ## Rubric